rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 its associated queue.

 The implementation assumes there is only one binding between a consistent hash exchange and a queue.
-Having more than one bunding is unnecessary because queue weight can be provided at the time of binding.
+Having more than one binding is unnecessary because queue weight can be provided at the time of binding.

+The state of the hash space is distributed across all cluster nodes.

 ## Continuous Integration